-Unfortunately, there is still some stigma surrounding mental illness and it’s possible that you’ll have to deal with it at some point.
-The good news is that there’s been a lot of progress in mental health awareness, and the stigma is fading.
-Some (in fact, most) people will be supportive and understanding, but be prepared for others to be confused, ignorant or negative.
-When faced with these situations, remember that your illness doesn’t define who you are.
+Unfortunately, there is still a lot of stigma surrounding mental illness and it’s possible that you’ll have to deal with it at some point.
+One in five Australians will receive a mental health diagnosis at some point in their lives, so most people will either experience this personally or know someone who has.
+The good news is that there’s been a lot of progress in mental health awareness and the stigma is fading.

 Being okay with your mental illness